 A healthy diet is important no matter what age we are.
 Eating the right food and nutrients from age 50 and up is especially important.
 As we age, our bodies require fewer calories as we are generally less active.
 We also need to increase our consumption of certain foods containing calcium, fibre and healthy fats.
 To keep your body in tip-top shape, here are a few of our best tips on eating healthily from 50 and up.

-- Choose multitasking foods – as well as eating different foods to fuel your body, choose ones which will help to lower cholesterol or blood pressure too, such as bananas, oats and cholesterol-lowering spreads.
+- Choose multitasking foods – as well as eating a variety of foods to fuel your body, choose ones which will help to lower cholesterol or blood pressure too, such as bananas, oats and cholesterol-lowering spreads.

 - Increase fibre and whole grains – eat more fibre rich foods and whole grains such as oats, fruit, vegetables and bran.
 This helps reduce your risk of heart disease and bowel cancer.